sensible-hq/sensible-docs/readme-sync/v0/300 - integrations/1000 - excel/index.md

  In this tutorial you'll learn to:

 - upload new bank statements to the Sensible app
-- automatically extract from them using the config
+- automatically extract from them using a config TODO explain this?
 - download the extracted data as Excel.

 Take the following steps: